megomars/AMP/README.md

 #Getting started with AMP
 The following page will get you started with accelerated mobile pages (AMP).
 Why AMP?
 Because speed should be a core feature of a mobile website.
-Slow sites = a bad user experience and a bad user experience = a non-returning visitor.
-40% of users drop off after 3 seconds.
+A slow site equals a bad user experience and a bad user experience results in a non-returning visitor.
+Stats have shown that 40% of users drop off after 3 seconds if the page has not loaded.

 The 3 elements of an AMP page are:
 1. AMP HTML markup